canonical/kafka-operator/docs/how-to/h-enable-monitoring.md

 Deploy cos-lite bundle in a Kubernetes environment.
 This can be done by following the [deployment tutorial](https://charmhub.io/topics/canonical-observability-stack/tutorials/install-microk8s).
-Since the Charmed Kafka Operator is deployed on a machine environment, it is needed to offer the endpoints of the COS relations.
+Since the Charmed Kafka Operator is deployed directly on a cloud infrastructure environment, it is needed to offer the endpoints of the COS relations.
 The [offers-overlay](https://github.com/canonical/cos-lite-bundle/blob/main/overlays/offers-overlay.yaml) can be used, and this step is shown in the COS tutorial.